Renaissance Center: Development and early years

 The idea was conceived by Henry Ford II, then-chairman of the Ford Motor Company.
 In 1970, to bring his idea to life, Ford teamed up with other business leaders to form the Detroit Renaissance.
 This was a private non-profit development organization which Ford headed in order to stimulate building activity and revitalize the economy of Detroit.
 Henry Ford II sold the concept of the RenCen to the City and community leaders.
-Detroit Mayor Roman Gribbs touted the project as a complete rebuilding from bridge to bridge, referring to the area between the Ambassador Bridge, that connects Detroit to Windsor, Ontario, and the MacArthur Bridge, which connects the city with Belle Isle Park.
+Detroit Mayor Roman Gribbs touted the project as the anchor of a bridge to bridge walkway, and a complete rebuilding from bridge to bridge, referring to the area between the Ambassador Bridge, that connects Detroit to Windsor, Ontario, and the MacArthur Bridge, which connects the city with Belle Isle Park.

-The Detroit Renaissance announced the first phase of construction in 1971, receiving primary financing from the Ford Motor Company.
+The Detroit Renaissance announced the first phase of construction in 1971, receiving primary financing led by the Ford Motor Company.
 It soon became the world's largest private development with an anticipated 1971 cost of $500 million.
 The principal architect was John Portman, the architect behind the Westin Peachtree Plaza Hotel and the Peachtree Center in Atlanta; the Embarcadero Center in San Francisco; and the Bonaventure Hotel in Los Angeles.

 The city within a city arose.
 The first phase of Renaissance Center opened on July 1, 1976.
 For phase I, the facade of the first five towers was covered with 2000000 sqft of glass, and used about 400000 cuyd of concrete.
 This did not include the additional glass used for the atriums.
 It also cost $337 million to construct, employing 7,000 workers.
 The heating and cooling systems for the buildings were housed in two-story concrete berms facing Jefferson Avenue.
 Other phases that included residences, additional office and retail space were never constructed.